 The C-27J Spartan battlefield airlifter bridges the gap between Army helicopters, such as the CH-47F Chinook, and larger Air Force aircraft, such as the C-130J Hercules and C-17A Globemaster III.

-The KC-30A Multi Role Tanker Transport is a heavily modified Airbus A330 airliner, and enables Air Force to conduct air-to-air refuelling and provide strategic air lift.
+The KC-30A Multi-Role Tanker Transport (MRTT) is a heavily modified Airbus A330 airliner, and enables Air Force to conduct air-to-air refuelling and provide strategic air lift.

 Air Force has a fleet of two Boeing Business Jet (BBJ) aircraft, which were introduced in 2002.
 They are part of the Special Purpose Aircraft fleet, operated by No.